"Hi, I've been facing this issue for months, and occurred quite frequently (at least once a week), the error message shows like below:

 Way 7.
 Reset the OneDrive Desktop app

 Reset Microsoft OneDrive may solve OneDrive cannot connect to Windows error and reset all OneDrive settings, and it will do a full sync after OneDrive reset.
 To reset OneDrive to fix unable to connect to OneDrive, just follow the below steps:

-1. Press Windows + R key combination to open Run dialog.
+1. Press Windows + R key combination to open the Run dialog.

-Input cmd in Windows search box, and right click Command Prompt, and choose Run as administrator.
+Input cmd in the Windows search box and right click Command Prompt and choose Run as administrator.

 Run the following commands one by one:

 netsh int ip reset